TLS 1.3: What do I need to know?

 TAPs and Packet Brokers Updated On the second issue, my key point is that as TLS 1.2 and 1.3 become more prevalent, many legacy networking equipment may need to be upgraded or changed out.
 This includes TAPs and Packet Brokers.
 We have updated SW releases for all of our current portfolio that support TLS 1.2, so at a minimum, contact us to ensure you are running the latest firmware release.
 However, if you are upgrading your middle boxes, then you should consider refreshing older TAPs and Packet Brokers to updated models with more modern technology & features.

 Got Questions?
 Our theory is that if you are a security software engineer you already understand the issue.
 The solution is unfortunately much more opaque.
 Some of you probably also have strong opinions around how & where to solve the issues.
-For the rest of you who are in the “collecting information” stage, feel free to give us a call to discuss in more detail or discuss how our products can improve your network https://www.networkcritical.com/general-enquiry
+Feel free to talk to us in more detail or discuss how our products can improve your network https://www.networkcritical.com/general-enquiry